umarhassan-mitodl/9.00sc-fall-2011/content/pages/brain-i/removed-clips.md

 Removed Clip 1: Excerpt from "The Divided Brain"
 ------------------------------------------------

 Excerpt (01:30 to 06:45) from "The Divided Brain."
-Episode 5 in _[The Brain](https://www.learner.org/series/the-brain-teaching-modules/the-divided-brain/)_.
+Episode 5 in _{{% resource_link "d86735ca-d9dc-4e23-95bc-e2b1678dfaee" "The Brain" %}}_.
 Annenberg Learner / Colorado State University, 1997. \[Scroll down to Episode 5 and click on the "VoD" box\]

 Removed Clip 2: "The Man With Two Brains"
 -----------------------------------------